-Browsing the colorful aisles of a toy store, you could easily think that vibrant hues, flashing lights, and lots of noise are required for every baby toy.
+Browsing the colorful aisles of a toy store or pages of an ecommerce site, you could easily think that vibrant hues, flashing lights, and lots of noise are required for every baby toy.
 But the best toys are flexible, open-end ones that grow with your child, letting her explore in lots of new and interesting ways.

 Babies learn through play.
 They discover concepts such as bigger/smaller, cause/effect, and object permanence.
 They develop skills such as grasping, reaching, and hand-eye coordination.
 And they use toys as a tool to interact with you and with other children.